mbecker20/komodo/docsite/docs/file-paths.md

  - setting the build directory and path of the Dockerfile
  - setting a pre build command path
- - configuring a frontend mount (used for web apps)

 For all of the above, the path can be given relative to the root of the configured repo